-With our inhouse engineering-team GessCon plans, structures and realizes state-of-the-art greenhouses to match even the most challenging climatic conditions worldwide.
-Modern cooling and heating solutions ensure a stable production throughout the year to maximize the yields of our customers.
+With our engineering team GessCon plans and realizes future orientated greenhouses to match the most challenging climatic conditions.
+Modern cooling and heating solutions ensure a stable production throughout the year to optimise the yields of our customers.

-The latest technology in growth management allows the full control of each stage of production through cross-linked systems in order to follow the production and proactively plan and act.
-Particular attention is also paid to modern work management, minimizing risks and maximizing productivity.
+The latest technology in growth management allows the control of most stages of production through cross-linked systems in order to follow the production and proactively plan.

-Matching the growing needs on the food market and becoming reliable partners is one of the key benefits for our clients.
+Matching the growing requirements on the food market and becoming reliable partners is one of the key benefits.

 Today multi-span greenhouses of the Venlo type represent the high-quality standard.
 High earnings in the industry go hand in hand with longevity.